Essential-coding/animals/README.md

 #### Different animals

-Another thing is that in my wireframe if we go to the "different animals" section it says that i should have a title on the left bottom, but then I saw that it did not look so well, so i decided to just have a title/headline in the middle of the cards for a better outlook.
+Another thing is that in my wireframe if we go to the "different animals" section it says that I should have a title on the left bottom, but then I saw that it did not look so well, so I decided to just have a title/headline in the middle of the cards for a better outlook.

 #### Does the animal matter